-1. Pull the seat release lever located on the lower right side of the seatback while pushing the seatback down into the seat cushion.

-2. The seatback will latch into place.
+- 1. Pull the seat release lever located on the lower right side of the seatback while pushing the seatback down into the seat cushion. - 2.
+The seatback will latch into place.

-3. To release the rear floor latches of the 3rd row seat, lift the seat release bar located at the center of the seat near the floor to release the floor latches.

-4. Lift back of seat up and hold.
+- of the 3rd row seat, lift the seat release bar located at the center of the seat near the floor to release the floor latches. - 4.
+Lift back of seat up and hold.